Klongrich/ERC-714/README.md

 ## UI-Fee

-There will be a UI that which allows you to automate the creation of an ERC-714 token.
+There will be a UI which allows you to automate the creation of an ERC-714 token.
 However, there will be a variable fee of 1% - 3% of funds raised, depending on volume, that will be paid out to our team.
 If you would not like to pay this fee, the ERC-714 standard is open source with a MIT license allowing anyone to use the code.